3

 • 1

 This used to be accurate, but both Flatpak and Snap have implemented (or are working on) ways to get theming to work.
-So it might be slightly out of date, now. :) Dec 19, 2019 at 20:13
+So it might be slightly out of date, now. :) Commented Dec 19, 2019 at 20:13

 1